awsdocs/amazon-ec2-user-guide-windows/doc_source/Stop_Start.md

 You can stop and start your instance if it has an Amazon EBS volume as its root device\.
 The instance retains its instance ID, but can change as described in the [Overview](#instance_stop) section\.

 When you stop an instance, we shut it down\.
 We don't charge usage for a stopped instance, or data transfer fees, but we do charge for the storage for any Amazon EBS volumes\.
-Each time you start a stopped instance we charge a full instance hour, even if you make this transition multiple times within a single hour\.
+Each time you start a stopped instance we charge a minimum of one minute for usage\.
+After one minute, we charge only for the seconds you use\.
+For example, if you run an instance for 20 seconds and then stop it, we charge for a full one minute\.
+If you run an instance for 3 minutes and 40 seconds, we charge for exactly 3 minutes and 40 seconds of usage\.

 While the instance is stopped, you can treat its root volume like any other volume, and modify it \(for example, repair file system problems or update software\)\.
 You just detach the volume from the stopped instance, attach it to a running instance, make your changes, detach it from the running instance, and then reattach it to the stopped instance\.
 Make sure that you reattach it using the storage device name that's specified as the root device in the block device mapping for the instance\.

 If you decide that you no longer need an instance, you can terminate it\.
 As soon as the state of an instance changes to `shutting-down` or `terminated`, we stop charging for that instance\.
 For more information, see [Terminate your instance](terminating-instances.md)\.
-If you'd rather hibernate the instance, see [Hibernate your On\-Demand or Reserved Windows instance](Hibernate.md)\.
+If you'd rather hibernate the instance, see [Hibernate your On\-Demand Windows instance](Hibernate.md)\.
 For more information, see [Differences between reboot, stop, hibernate, and terminate](ec2-instance-lifecycle.md#lifecycle-differences)\.

 **Topics**
 + [Overview](#instance_stop)